 We strive towards positive emotional experiences and the avoidance of pain.
 Initially, the need broadly aims at the avoidance of pain and at gaining positive experiences.
 This evolutionary, deeply anchored need is directed at survival and at a secure livelihood as an organism.
 Through cultural transformation, this need develops into a need for pleasure and even further into a need for aesthetic experience.
 Thereby, this fundamental evaluation viewpoint aims at hedonistic-aesthetic values, for example, security, beauty, fun, joy, as well as general wellbeing and experiences of happiness, which are expressed in various ways, also on the collective level.
 In the eye of the beholder, organizations contribute to this value dimension by contributing to the quality of life and providing us with positive experiences as individuals.

-Individuals strive towards a positive self image and a strong feeling of self-worth.
+Individuals strive towards a positive self-image and a strong feeling of self-worth.
 As individuals, they want to be appreciated and fairly treated.
 This need focuses on the perception of a person and, thus, also of the individual.
-This is referred to as moral-ethical evaluation, because it turns broaches the issue of the evaluation aspect into a topic of discussion within the social environment, t.
-An example of the latter is theto what extent to which an action, or decision, leads to more equality, or inequality; or whether something applies to all humans (in a self-defined context), or not.
-An action is always morally valuable (“decentproper”) if the individual sense of justice is not violated, confirmed,, or even strengthened.
-If, however, a person experiences a discrepancy about what she/he considers appropriate, just,, and fair, the emotional-motivational anchored feeling will be destroyed and the discrepancy will be classified as “immoral.”.
-In any case, this evaluation is always in relation to the conception of oneselfself-concept as a person and, thus, one’s self-image and self-esteem.
+This is referred to as moral-ethical evaluation, because it broaches the issue of the evaluation aspect within the social environment, to what extent an action or decision leads to more equality or inequality; or whether something applies to all humans (in a self-defined context) or not.
+An action is always morally valuable (“decent”) if the individual sense of justice is not violated, confirmed, or even strengthened.
+If, however, a person experiences a discrepancy about what she/he considers appropriate, just, and fair, the emotional-motivational anchored feeling will be destroyed and the discrepancy will be classified as “immoral”.
+In any case, this evaluation is always in relation to the self-concept as a person and, thus, one’s self-image and self-esteem.
 On a societal-collective level, established values, like human rights, human dignity, and the autonomy of the individual, are essentially moral-ethic values.
 They endeavor to define the characteristics of a person as a human being if his or her individuality and self-understanding are addressed.
-IIf, in the eye of the beholder, an organization behaves morally valuable and, thus, decentproper, if this organization enables an individual’s positive self-worth, thereby creating a dimension value focused on the individual.
-This is the foundation of the moral dimension.
+In the eye of the beholder, an organization behaves morally valuable and, thus, decent, if this organization enables an individual’s positive self-worth, thereby creating value focused on the individual.
+This is the foundation of the morality dimension.

 If public value is understood in this sense, organizations play a huge role in creating public value.
 Thereby, in the sense of societal value creation, a public value contribution becomes an important perspective and output variable for management.
 With reference to the “public value” concept (see Wikipedia), this discussion plays an important part in administrative science and management research (see Meynhardt and Gomez, 2013).
 According to Meynhardt, the above discussed view of public value as a concept anchored in perception and basic human needs that organizations can influence, is derived from the St.Gallen public value approach (see Meynhardt, 2008), which Meynhardt’s definition of public value creation shows: